hawlader-imtiaz/openGL/readme.txt

 Autumn term 2023 Project 2
 Sichuan University

-This Demo shows a puppet.
+Put all the files at the same folder and for the header files add the bitmap.h This Demo shows a "3D puppet".

 In the menu, you can choose...
 1/.
 "Run!", my puppet does not know how to walk, he can only RUN;